 William H. Pouch Scout Camp

-For more than six decades, Pouch Camp, located within the 2,500 acre Staten Island Greenbelt, has been an important resource for the Boy Scouts of America and has been a state conservation priority since the mid-1980s.
-It is a recreational destination, an environmental education hotspot, and contains important wildlife habitat and water resources.
+Pouch Camp, located within the 3,000 acre protected Staten Island Greenbelt, has been an important resource for the Boy Scouts of America and youth throughout the region for more than six decades.
+Pouch Camp has long been a state conservation priority since the mid-1980s.
+It's a recreational destination, an environmental education hotspot, and supports diverse wildlife habitat and water resources.
 Throughout its history, Pouch Camp has been managed and maintained in the spirit of protecting these resources.

 Explore our work